 - How to revise for Part I - practical tips for revision and exam technique (Cambridge University only)

 - Parts I and II Marking Criteria and Classing Conventions

 - The Faculty's policy on the retention of examinations data (Cambridge University only)

-Examination Timetables 2013 (available April 2013):
+Tripos Examination Timetables 2017 (available April 2017):

-Part I (start date 30 May)
+Part I (approx. start date 29 May)

-Part II (start date 31 May)
+Part II (approx. start date 31 May)